 After the Glasgow climate talks consolidated important procedural breakthroughs and secured the commitment of 450 institutions to align $130 trillion with science-based net zero goals, we highlighted ways for integrative and inclusive finance to drive climate action, at speed.

 In 2020, as the COVID-19 pandemic disrupted lives and livelihoods across the world, CCI volunteers, coordinators, and staff met weekly to consult on conditions and establish principles for investing in recovery that would improve conditions for the most vulnerable.
-Read our 2021 status report.
+Read our 2022 report.

 The outcome report from an Acceleration Dialogues event at the 2019 Monaco Ocean Week, “Invest at the Source” focuses on the resilience-building value of making better choices upstream to support success against critical goals for ocean health and resilience.